 Max Wilkinson is running to be the Liberal Democrat MP for Cheltenham.
 Like many local residents, Max fell in love with Cheltenham the moment he moved to the town from where he grew up in Weston-super-Mare.
-He has lived here for a decade – first in the Park area and now in the town centre with his partner Emma, who works as a school teacher.
+He has lived here for a decade – first in the Park area and now in the town centre.

 After leaving University, Max worked as a journalist – writing for the same newspaper he delivered on his childhood paper round– and as a sports reporter.
 But reporting on the issues affecting the people of Gloucestershire – from the effects of air pollution outside schools to families in poor quality housing - wasn’t changing things quickly enough.